JinjiPang/STAT-bootstrap/README.md

 Simulation analysis was demonstrated here. `Sim1data1` is the simulated dataset for simulation study 1 under parameters setting 1.
 We demonstrated how to performed the ROC analysis of `Sim1data1` by tho three bootstrap methods.
 Code was accommodated for both Mac OS and Windows/Linux systems.

-## 3-wvELISA graph

-This is the code to generate the ROC graph (Figure.1) for real data analysis.

 ---------------------------------------------------------------